Forms and Advance Care Planning FAQs

 Will another state honor my advance directive?

-Laws differ somewhat from state to state, but in general, a patient’s expressed wishes will be honored.
+Laws differ somewhat from state to state, but in general, an individual's expressed wishes will be honored.
 No law or court has invalidated the concept of advance directives, and an increasing number of statutes and court decisions support it.
 Many, if not most, states will honor your advance directives.
-We recommend contacting your specific non-WV health care provider or organization to confirm whether they will honor your advance directive or not.
+We recommend contacting your specific non-WV health care clinician or organization to confirm whether they will honor your advance directive or not.

 If I decide to create a Medical Power of Attorney, how should I choose my representative(s)?